geopm/geopm/service/docs/source/devel.rst

 #.
    The build target (man page) should be added to dist_man_MANS in service/docs/Makefile.mk
 #.
-   The ronn source file should be added to copying_headers/MANIFEST.EXEMPT as described above.
+   The rst source file should be added to copying_headers/MANIFEST.EXEMPT as described above.
 #.
    The gzipped installed man page should be listed in the %files section of